codappix/search_core/Documentation/source/configuration.rst

 Options
 -------

-The following sections containsthe different options grouped by their applied area, e.g. for :ref:`connections` and :ref:`indexer`: ``plugin.tx_searchcore.settings.connection`` or ``plugin.tx_searchcore.settings.indexing``:
+The following sections contains the different options grouped by their applied area, e.g. for :ref:`connections` and :ref:`indexer`: ``plugin.tx_searchcore.settings.connection`` or ``plugin.tx_searchcore.settings.indexing``: